rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 ### Step 1.
 Initialization steps to download required files for Spark RAPIDS XGBoost PySpark app

 Before you create a cluster, please git clone the [spark-examples directory](https://github.com/rapidsai/spark-examples) to your local machine. `cd` into the spark-examples/getting-started-guides/csp/gcp/spark-gpu directory.
 Open the rapids.sh script using a text editor.
-Modify the `GCS_BUCKET=my-bucket` line to specify your google GCP bucket name.
+Modify the `GCS_BUCKET=my-bucket` line and `INIT_ACTIONS_BUCKET=my-bucket`(this parameter will not be required after init action merged into dataproc official repo) to specify your google GCP bucket name.

 Execute the commands below while in the spark-examples folder.
 These commands will copy the following files into your GCP bucket: